12 of the Best Wheated Bourbon Bottles to Try

 You don’t need a special certification to taste bourbon thoughtfully.
 Start by pouring a small amount into a glass and observing its color.
 Gently swirl the liquid to release its aromas—this is called “opening up” the whiskey.
 Bring the glass to your nose and inhale softly to identify different scents.
 Wheated bourbons often have notes of caramel, vanilla, and soft baking spices.
 When you’re ready to taste, take a small sip and let it coat your tongue before swallowing.
 This allows you to perceive the full range of flavors.
 This simple tasting process helps you slow down and appreciate the distiller’s art.

-Classic Wheated Bourbon Cocktails to Try
+Classic Wheated Bourbon Cocktails You Need to Try

 The smooth, subtly sweet character of wheated bourbon makes it a fantastic foundation for cocktails.
 Its softer profile allows other ingredients to shine without getting lost, creating balanced and memorable drinks.
 Whether you’re mastering a timeless classic or putting a fresh spin on an old favorite, using a wheated bourbon can add a layer of velvety richness to your glass.
 Here are a few essential recipes and tips to get you started on your mixing journey.